lm3nitro/Projects/New/Suricata rule development.md

 alert tcp any any -> any any (msg:"Nmap TCP ACK Scan detected"; flags:A; threshold: type both, track by_src, count 10, seconds 1; sid:1000002; rev:1;)
 ```

-Once I created the rule, I performed an ACK San with nmap to test against it:
+Once I created the rule, I performed an ACK San with Nmap to test against it:

 ![Pasted image 20241009171651](https://github.com/user-attachments/assets/530501f8-a609-400a-8aae-bb4195671875)